mahshidhdi/android-sdk/docs/guide/dependency-injection.md

 All we need to do is provide an interface for the Component and annotate it with `@Component`.
 Dagger will then generate an implementation of our interface which we can use to create a dependency graph.

-The Pushe core module defines a `CoreComponent` Component in the `core.dagger` package.
+The Hengam core module defines a `CoreComponent` Component in the `core.dagger` package.

 ```kotlin
 // core/dagger/CoreComponent.kt